perry-mitchell/perrymitchell.net/src/posts/2015-12-03-buttercup-archive-capabilities/index.md

 ---
 layout: post
 title: Buttercup - a look at the archive
-excerpt: When thinking of how the format of a [Buttercup][1] archive should be, I spent some time trying to s...
+excerpt: When thinking of how the format of a Buttercup archive should be, I spent some time trying to solve some common issues I have with other password mana...
+slug: buttercup-archive-capabilities
+permalink: article/buttercup-archive-capabilities/index.html
 date: 2015-12-03
 updatedDate: 2015-12-03
 tags: